saikrishna4982/Become_Familiar_with_SOLID_Coding_in_Python/README.md

 DIP states High-Level Modules should not depend on Low-Level Modules Both Should dependon abstractions.
 Abstractions should not depend on details.
 Details should depend on abstractions, in the Example file we have a LightBulb class(Low-Level) class which depends on Device class(High-level) class there by Following DIP

 ### You can run the File By Using the Following Steps:
+1.Clone the File into your local machine
+2.Open Command Prompt and navigate into the Downloaded file Folder 3.Type *python SOLID.py*
+4.By Default you will see output as **Truned On** if you want to Turn off add **.toggle()** at the end of code.